Native and Rural Voters are POWERFUL!

 If you’d like one-on-one help with voter registration, or have a question about voting or elections, connect with an organizer near you.
 Sign up!

-You may also register online directly (online or print a paper form) at the Arizona Secretary of State Elections Website
+You may also register online (AZ MVD, physical address needed) OR print the AZ state paper form via Arizona Secretary of State Elections website.

 Voter Education